rosmord/jsesh/comments/graphicExport.md

   Uses `BaseGraphics2DFactory`, but not the others.
 - CaretBroker : an object with a caret -- to define a selection
 - ExportData : the data needed for an export : the text, selection, and preferences.
-- ExportDrawer : base class, used by RTFExporter, to draw *parts* of the text.
+- AbstractExportDrawer : base class, used by RTFExporter, to draw *parts* of the text.
 Look at equivalent in PDF processing.
 - ExportOptionPanel : A very generic dialog.
 With a bit of renaming for the methods, this dialog could be reusable -- and moved elsewhere.